Equities

 Global markets were on the rise, lifted by technology stocks, though concerns over stalled U.S.-Iran peace talks kept investors cautious while a high-stakes U.S.-China summit provided few surprises.

-Wall Street futures were in positive territory after the S&P 500 and Nasdaq posted fresh record closes yesterday.
+Wall Street futures were mixed after the S&P 500 and Nasdaq posted fresh record closes yesterday.

 In Canada, investors are getting results from Canadian Tire Corp.
-Ltd., Brookfield Corp., Quebecor Inc., Keyera Corp. and Canada Goose Holdings Inc.
+Ltd., Brookfield Corp., AtkinsRéalis Group Inc., Quebecor Inc., Keyera Corp. and Canada Goose Holdings Inc.

 On Wall Street, markets are watching earnings from Applied Materials Inc.